How do I find transaction information on a block explorer?

 In order to read a transaction on a block explorer, it is important to understand the kind of information revealed in a query.

 All block explorers will have a search field that allows you to query specific information from transaction IDs (hashes) or addresses.
-If your transaction has been broadcast to the network, the results page will show you important details about the transaction.
+If your transaction has been broadcasted to the network, the results page will show you important details about the transaction.

 To query a blockchain about a particular transaction, enter the transaction ID into the search field.
 The results will show the following: